What to do if you must cancel a gig

 Failure to return a deposit or pay service fees could result in your profile being removed from GigSalad.

 If you repeatedly cancel bookings, we reserve the right to remove your profile from GigSalad indefinitely.
-We want to ensure a positive booking experience for all our users, so we cannot have members on our site that cannot be trusted to honor their agreements.
+We work hard ensure a positive booking experience for all users, so we actively remove members from our site who cannot be trusted to honor their agreements.

 Pro tip: In order to avoid unnecessary cancellations, take extra precautions to ensure you don't get double booked.
-When you book a gig outside of GigSalad, check your GigSalad Inbox to see if you have any active quotes for that same day.
-If so, cancel them so the client will no longer be able to book you for their event.
+When you book a gig outside of GigSalad, check your GigSalad Inbox to see if you have any active quotes for that same event date or time.
+If so, cancel those quotes so the client will no longer be able to book you for the conflicting time.

 No show policy